tascha/ConnectedLib/2_what_is_a_community_partnership/21_how_partners_can_help_teen_services_librarians.md

 ___________________________________________________________________

-[^5]: Turner, Ali.
-“Bring Your Dreams to the Library.” _Young Adult Library Services_, 2013.
+[^5] Turner, Ali.
+“Bring Your Dreams to the Library.” _Young Adult Library Services_, 2013. <a href="http://leonline.com/yals/12n1_fall2013.pdf.">http://leonline.com/yals/12n1_fall2013.pdf.</a>

-[^6]: Braun, Linda W., Maureen L. Hartman, Sandra Hughes-Hassell, Kafi Kumasi, and Beth Yoke.
+[^6] Braun, Linda W., Maureen L. Hartman, Sandra Hughes-Hassell, Kafi Kumasi, and Beth Yoke.
 “The Future of Library Services for and with Teens: A Call to Action.”
 Chicago, IL: YALSA, 2014, 16.